realA10001986/Time-Circuits-Display/README.md

 - Press 5 or ENTER
 - Press 2/8 to toggle between "USE VOLUME KNOB" and "SELECT LEVEL"
 - Press 5 or ENTER
 - If you chose "SELECT LEVEL", you can now select the desired level by pressing 2/8.
-There are 21 levels available.
 The volume knob is now ignored.
 - Press 5 or ENTER to save and quit the menu.
 "SAVING" is displayed briefly.

 Pressing "9" at any point cancels and quits the menu.